 I documented the resistance.
 The refusal to be elsewhere.
 That’s the real performance.

-A mini-concert from Meklit Hadero a performance projection from Tiffany Trenda, a performance sculpture by Ryan Tacata and a new piece by Yula Paluy.
+A mini-concert from Meklit Hadero, a performance projection from Tiffany Trenda, a performance sculpture by Ryan Tacata and a new piece by Yula Paluy.